 Learn More About Sober Living

-Sober living is a great way for a person in recovery to learn to work their daily program and begin to become more independent along the way.
+Sober living is an excellent way for a person in recovery to learn to work their daily program and begin to become more independent along the way.
 Learn more about sober living and your choices at 1-800-626-4014.